David Akers: Washington Redskins

 Akers was signed by the Washington Redskins in 1998 and played in one game for them, making two extra points but missing two field goal attempts of 48+ yards each.
 He was waived by the Redskins during the 1999 season.

 Philadelphia Eagles

 After Washington cut Akers, the Philadelphia Eagles claimed him off waivers and allocated him to NFL Europe.
 A solid season with the Berlin Thunder helped him earn the kicking job for the Eagles in 2000.

 Akers proved to be one of the biggest special teams surprises in all of the NFL that season.
 He made 29 out of 33 field goals (an 87.9% success rate), and had a team-record 121 points.
 Akers earned the NFC Special Teams Player of the Month award in November 2000.

-He made the Pro Bowl for the first time in 2001 as he went 26-for-31, making a team-record seventeen consecutive field goals during the season.
+In 2001, Akers made the Pro Bowl for the first time, as he went 26-for-31, making a team-record 17 consecutive field goals during the season.
+He was also selected as an All-Pro, in a season that saw Philadelphia advance to the first of four consecutive NFC Championship games.